TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/info.md

 (2017) *Energy performance of buildings - Method for calculation of the design heat load - Part 1: Space heating load.*
-In the text that follows, we first go over the main concepts and classes that are needed to understand how to program the heat loss calculation of a building.
+In the text that follows, we first go over the main concepts and classes that are needed to program the heat loss calculation of a building.

 The script `house.py` in the same folder as this document demonstrates how package `hvac.heating_load_calc` can be used to program the heating load